-At about six weeks postpartum, once your milk supply is firmly established, you may begin using contraceptives, but be sure to discuss the issue with your infant’s pediatrician and your gynecologist first.
+At about four to six weeks after giving birth, once your milk supply is firmly established, you may begin using contraceptives.
+But be sure to discuss the issue with your baby's pediatrician and your gynecologist first.
 There are no harmful effects on infants when the mother uses hormonal contraceptives, but their use may diminish

-Condoms, a diaphragm, or a cervical cap and spermicide may be considered as alternative choices for now (even if somewhat less effective), since these forms of birth control are unlikely to interfere with your milk supply.
+IUDs, condoms, a diaphragm, or a cervical cap and spermicide may be considered as alternative choices for now (even if somewhat less effective), since these forms of birth control are unlikely to interfere with your milk supply.